WebSocket Communication Protocol

 5. IoT

-• Descriptors (describing device features, attributes, etc.)
+• Descriptors (describing device functions, attributes, etc.)

 • States (real-time updates of device status)